-Is this your first time working at UMBS as a researcher (i.e. graduate student, research assistant, PI, etc.)?
-If so, click the button above to create a new user account (select My Account in the menu) and propose a new project in Mfield.
+Is this your first time working at UMBS as a researcher (i.e. PI, postdoc, graduate student (running own project) etc.)?
+If so, click the red button above to create a new user account and propose a new project in Mfield.
 The form can be found on your user landing page under the User Menu -> Submit Research & Housing App

 If you are part of a research team, the project lead must register the project first and give the exact project title to team members so they can register with the same project.
 Many projects are already registered with UMBS.

 Whether you are a first-timer or returning resident, please take time to read our Guide to Living and Working at the Biological Station.
 It should answer many of your questions about daily life and community standards.